dk731/WikiSearch/README.md

 ## Basic information

 Idea behind the project was to create app in pure JS that would parse given wiki page and extract all related articles.
-Then visualize them as many circles with main acricle images.
+Then visualize them as many circles with main acricle images and size representing their popularity.
 App failed because I didnt find clever way of gathering and structuring all needed infomarion.

 ## Full of bags